Zi Su Ye For Colds + Nausea

 It is one of the main ingredients within Bounce Back, which focuses upon alleviating the body of symptoms associated with colds such as fever, headaches, chills, body aches, and nasal congestion.

-Bounce Back is a proprietary herbal blend developed by DAO Labs Chief Chinese Herbal Medicine Officer Dr. Eric Karchmer, MD (China), Phd, LAc, in conjunction with his academic colleagues in Asia.
-Unlike Western options that simply mask symptoms, the herbs in Bounce Back are designed to help mobilize your body’s natural restorative powers when cold season symptoms strike.
+Bounce Back is a proprietary herbal blend developed by DAO Labs Chief Chinese Herbal Medicine Officer Dr. Eric Karchmer, MD (China), PhD, Lace, in conjunction with his academic colleagues in Asia.
+Unlike Western options which conceal symptoms, the herbs in Bounce Back are meant to organize your body’s natural restorative powers when cold symptoms are on peak.

 Some other common Chinese Herbal formulas that this herb is found in is